gotchoices/MyCHIPs/doc/Users.md

 ## MyCHIPs User Interface

 ### Visual Balance Sheet
-It is a pretty obvious goal of MyCHIPs to create a dependable, alternative medium of exchange.
+It is a fairly obvious goal of MyCHIPs to create a dependable, alternative medium of exchange.
 A less obvious goal is to build a diverse web of trusted links of interdependency throughout society in order to make the world a more peaceful and friendly place to live in.